PunchThrough/bean-docs/src/getting-started/intro.md

   <br>

 ## The Beantalk Community
-We're proud to host one of the coolest groups of makers at Beantalk, our community forums.
+We're proud to host one of the coolest groups of makers at [Beantalk] (http://beantalk.punchthrough.com/), our community forums.
 If you're looking for project inspiration, troubleshooting issues, or showing off something cool you built, Beantalk is the place to go!